Nursing Schools in Ohio - 2020 Rankings

 Demand is high for nurses in the Buckeye State.
 A rapidly aging population means that the number of jobs available to graduates of accredited nursing schools in Ohio is growing much faster than the average for all other types of jobs.
 By 2020, Ohio will have a nursing shortage estimated to be approximately 32,000.
 In 2019, the Ohio House of Representatives introduced a bill to prohibit the imposition of mandatory overtime upon nurses as a condition of employment.
 Professional organizations such as the Ohio Nurses Association, which lobbied hard for the bill, hope that it will decrease nurse burnout, which is one of the main reasons why nurses leave the profession.
 Meanwhile, hospitals are offering nurses incentives such as tuition reimbursement and signing bonuses in an effort to recruit the staff they need.

-Following are the 10 Best Accredited Nursing Schools in Ohio for the Year - 2020
+Following are the 10 Best Accredited Nursing Schools in Ohio for 2020

 1. The Ohio State University, Columbus